microsoft/PowerToys/README.md

 ### Image Resizer

  - Units and resize modes are now localized.
- - Fixed an issue causing the Height combo box to not hide when selecting percent as the measure unit in the Fit and Fill resize modes.
  - Tweaked and improved UI.
 Thanks [@Jay-o-Way](https://github.com/Jay-o-Way)!

 ### Keyboard Manager